CAUTION: This is an opinion post that purely expresses individual opinions and doesn’t intend to hurt anyone’s sentiments.

 High rises are said to be the ultimate solution to accommodate the ever increasing population in a limited space.
 But the root of the problem lies much deeper.
 Now looking at reality of a city like Mumbai, despite the rampant construction of skyscrapers, 1.2 crore completed homes are lying vacant, even though there is acute housing shortage.
 Moreover the rising number of slums in cities are an indication of the failure of the current construction industry where housing crisis prevails despite of numerous skyscrapers being built.
 The stark disparities are clearly evident, yet we choose to look the other way.
 The entire system of real estate and the overall idea of such a city is questionable.
 Evidently, high rises are not the solution to our housing problem, and neither are rampant unplanned cities.
 These are uninformed opinions that have become popular because of what seems the solution when looked at problems superficially.
 These issues are connected with economic injustice, social stigmas and the lure of the city glitz that increases the density of these urban areas.

 Having understood the need for tall structures, if we look back at history, many massive structures have been built using natural materials.
 Multistory mud structures are common in dry arid regions.
-Huge scale of bridges and underwater aqueducts are feats of marvel to name just a few.
+The huge scale of bridges and underwater aqueducts are feats of marvel to name just a few.
 We still revere these wonders as a part of our heritage.

-Although we question the need for a tall building to address the problem of housing shortage, it is really possible to make long lasting tall structures in natural materials.
+Although we question the need for a tall building to address the problem of housing shortage, it is really possible to make long-lasting tall structures in natural materials.
 Our impenetrable forts, royal palaces and tall towers of ancient kingdoms prove this point.
 Earth construction techniques have been to known about 9000 years ago.
-Many of traditional natural buildings have withstood strong earthquakes and other natural calamities that the modern materials do not stand a chance.
-There are many examples that exist till date that demonstrate the durability of traditional buildings.
+Many traditional natural buildings have withstood strong earthquakes and other natural calamities that the modern materials do not stand a chance.
+There are many examples that exist to date that demonstrate the durability of traditional buildings.
 On such is the natural buildings ‘Bhunga’ of Gujarat who with their design and material usage survived severe earthquakes.
 In village Sardarsheher, in Rajasthan lime is still alive and thriving, so are many untouched villages in India which are repositories for natural building solutions.

 Cement: What, When, How?

 The timeline of building materials used by man shows all the materials that man has been using since times immemorial.
 The scale of the timeline is self-explanatory where cement stands in the long life span of building materials.
 Portland cement as we know it arrived just about a century ago.
 Before the discovery of Portland cement, natural cement also known as Roman concrete was used, which was achieved by burning a mixture of lime and clay.
 Since the properties varied from region to region, the need for standardization for the purpose of quality control arose.
-Now, cement is manufactured by calculatedly combining calcium, silicon, iron and aluminum to achieve a standardized mix.
+Now, cement is manufactured by calculatedly combining calcium, silicon, iron and aluminium to achieve a standardized mix.

-With corporatization of cement it also became a part of the 5 year plans increasing the number of manufacturing industries and consequently making it the most dominant building material.
-Just like how adding chemical fertilizers, green revolution began that ruined our farms and the lives of our farmers with a lure of a modern world.
-With a promise of increased food protection and better lives, all claims which eventually turned out to be to be hollow.
+With corporatization of cement, it also became a part of the 5 year plans increasing the number of manufacturing industries and consequently making it the most dominant building material.
+Just like how adding chemical fertilizers, the green revolution began that ruined our farms and the lives of our farmers with a lure of a modern world.
+With a promise of increased food protection and better lives, all claims eventually turned out to be to be hollow.
 They were only serving the interest of the industries manufacturing those chemicals.
-Similarly a grey revolution also started brewing, without any forethought of the implications these two would have on our health as well as our environment.
+Similarly, a grey revolution also started brewing, without any forethought of the implications these two would have on our health as well as our environment.
 Mono-cropping and Mono-concrete became the latest trend whose detrimental consequence no could have imagined.
 When companies had their interests, set up huge plants, it became necessary to spread this material far and wide.
-Advertisements subtly brainwashing people into believing that this cement has life there is nothing that can break it started surfacing.
+Advertisements subtly brainwash people into believing that this cement has life there is nothing that can break it started surfacing.
 This message started getting ingrained in us that the only way forward into this modern era is cement.

 Cement cannot work without sand, and sand mining over the years have caused major and drastic shifts in our rivers.
-Although sand is a natural material, the strain on it by the building industry is immense, leading to impossible quantities of sand in demand.
+Although the sand is a natural material, the strain on it by the building industry is immense, leading to impossible quantities of sand in demand.
 So much so that there is illegal mining of sand happening all over our country taken over by the sand mafia.
 We began importing materials from different places which had available resources in abundance increasing the embodied energy of the materials.

 Building before the advent of cement:

 If we look back at how we used to build before cement, there are many answers.
 Every region in our country will have its own answer.
-There are designs of homes that tackled the climate perfectly, used locally available skills and resources beautifully and what’s more if they got destroyed re-used the materials to build a new one.
+There are designs of homes that tackled the climate perfectly, used locally available skills and resources beautifully and what’s more, if they got destroyed re-used the materials to build a new one.
 Since building a home was a community affair, the strain of building was transformed into a pleasure of community gathering livening the space with folk songs and chats.
 Even if you let the debris be, the natural materials would just become a part of the soil.
 We could still use these solutions that have been tried and tested for millions of years as compared to a non-time tested material like cement whose negative points clearly outnumber its advantages.

 In the manufacture of 1 tonne of cement 2.5 tonnes of CO2 is produced, that is 10% of the total CO2 emission.
-Today cement has to travel an average distance of 600 kms to reach a building site!
-The process of manufacture of cement and the processing of raw materials used require extensive energy and high temperatures giving off gases and highly toxic particles.
-Studies have confirmed that cement industries are one of the fastest and major contributors of CO2 emissions.
+Today cement has to travel an average distance of 600 km to reach a building site!
+The process of manufacture of cement and the processing of raw materials used to require extensive energy and high temperatures giving off gases and highly toxic particles.
+Studies have confirmed that cement industries are one of the fastest and major contributors to CO2 emissions.
 These continue to flourish, without any regulations to keep the levels of emissions in check.

 What do we do?

 This is the time to have this uncomfortable conversation amongst ourselves and question the conventional norms.
-Solutions have to be collectively formulated as individuals, community and a nation to tackle the issues at hand.
+Solutions have to be collectively formulated as individuals, communities and a nation to tackle the issues at hand.
 We need to make more people aware that the problems we are facing are created by our ignorance and apathy.
-More cement is chocking up the nerves of our planet, our drainage our rivers are suffering because of our folly.
-One way forward to look back at the river of knowledge that our ancestors have left behind.
+More cement is choking up the nerves of our planet, our drainage our rivers are suffering because of our folly.
+One way forward is to look back at the river of knowledge that our ancestors have left behind.

 How much sense is there in building with cement?